Nav Social Icons

 Avoiding Common Mistakes

 Even with the best intentions, common mistakes can impede progress.
 First and foremost, neglecting the correct form can lead to compensatory movements, thereby straining unintended muscle groups.
-It’s crucial to ensure scapula protraction is fully engaged during these movements.
+Try to avoid these common pitfalls:

 • Ignoring the importance of both open and closed chain exercises can limit muscular strength and shoulder function.
 Incorporating a variety of exercises such as ceiling punches (open chain) and push up plus (closed chain) ensures comprehensive shoulder stabilization.

-• Overlooking shoulder instability signs may exacerbate existing issues.
+• Overlooking signs of shoulder instability may exacerbate existing issues.
 Pay attention to feedback from your body, adjusting your exercise programming accordingly.

-• Rushing through the movements without focusing on muscle activation is another pitfall.
+• Rushing through the movements without focusing on muscle activation is a pitfall.
 Slow down and emphasize the quality of each movement for optimal results.

 Progression and Adaptation

 To avoid the risks of scapular winging or shoulder instability, exercise progressions should be progressed thoughtfully and with intent.
 If sensations of shoulder instability are present, progressing to a particular exercise is not recommended.
 At the same time, if you are no longer challenged by a particular exercise, it is time to progress to something more challenging.
-Remember, just as avoiding compensatory movements is crucial, so is embracing the evolving nature of the workout to fully unlock your body’s potential.
+Remember, just as avoiding compensatory movements is crucial, so is embracing the evolving nature of you body’s adaptation.

 TL;DR